 Corea was obviously a talented pianist, but he was one heck of a composer — much like Frank Zappa, musicians could come from all over and show off by navigating Corea’s complicated arrangements.
 He also had a deep relationship with many drumming heroes, like today’s subject Steve Gadd, or perhaps Dave Weckl; The Elektric Band helped to firmly establish Weckl as a fusion legend.
-But anyway, let’s get on with the post.
+But let’s get on with the song.

 It’s a pretty short chart, but I gave the tune a listen, and bloody hell is it something else.
-This was the first time I had ever listened to this very fierce, dense type of fusion, but right away I could tell Steve Gadd was drumming on this track like his life depended on it — ICYWW, he plays drums for the entire record.
+This was the first time I had ever listened to this very fierce, dense type of fusion, and right away I could tell Steve Gadd was drumming on this track like his life depended on it — ICYWW, he plays drums for the entire record.

 It was fun to follow along with the chart I found, but I wanted to learn more about Steve’s playing on the track.
 The chart’s author, Orazio DeLeo, shows up in a few old drum forums.
 He made a chart about “Aja” that I found around the same time, as well as a chart about “Lenore”, another track off of The Leprechaun.
 He has a very detailed style, and it’s even more impressive considering it’s all done by hand.
-But anyway, I got to work on “Nite Sprite” myself.
+Anyway, I got to work on “Nite Sprite” myself.

 I started on the tune by working out the grooves and then the fills.
 I debated how to share this song; at first, I considered doing it in the style of the chart I found, almost like a highlight reel.
 But there’s just so much going on, and it’s a bit difficult to string together all the grooves when they’re isolated; so I decided to do a full transcription.
-All I really had left to do was the intro and outro, so I figured “why not just go for it?”.
+All I really had left to do was the intro and outro, so I figured “Why not just go for it?”.

-Well, these kinds of projects remind me why I tend to avoid doing full–song transcriptions.
+Well, these kinds of projects remind me why I tend to avoid doing full–song transcriptions!
 At 8 pages, this was quite an ordeal, but songs like this really require a note-for-note analysis.

 The intro and outro are pretty straightforward — it’s the middle of the tune that’s really exciting, where the rest of the players basically trade short solos as Gadd goes through a series of increasingly elaborate patterns.
 There’s an ensemble figure that connects the different solos, first showing up at the 1:29 mark.
-Here’s the lick with the main melody so you can see how it all lines up:
+Here’s the lick with the head melody so you can see how it all lines up:

 Gadd plays slight variations on this cue throughout the tune, with regard to accents, flams, dynamics, and orchestrations.
 I did my best to get it all down, but I think he’s ad–libbing much of it; I also think he’s winging the accents on the hi–hat during the intro.
 I didn’t want to get too caught up in the details for these parts, because I wasn’t that interested in them.